May 25, 2020

 Almighty God, Creator of the universe, hear our prayer.
 Today our country remembers the military personnel who served in the Armed Forces – especially those who made the supreme sacrifice in defending and preserving our nation’s freedom.

 For their devotion to duty, for their willingness to endure hardships, for the special bond they shared with whom they served, we give you thanks.
-As we, today, remember and honor our nation’s veterans, we again resolve that their service should not have been in vain.

 We bless the gold star families and we bless all those today who are here to pay homage to those who have given their lives for this great country.
 We bless our mayor, and our government; we bless our police officers and fire fighters, sheriff’s department, first responders, medical personnel and all the heroes that are amongst us today.

+Amen.
 Today, and for that matter, this entire week, let us remember with love and honor.
 Even though times are tough, let us find a way to acknowledge these folks by making a contribution to an appropriate organization, reaching out through a phone call or email, or sending a Virtual Hug to veterans and their families.
+May all our remembrances provide us with strength and renewed courage.

 B’Shalom,